microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-sixstep-commutation/README.md

   <p align="left" >
   <img  src="images/pwm1.png"></p>

 Since only one switch needs to be driven at a time on a given phase, independent PWM Output mode is used.
 The output override feature is used to turn off the other switches.
-A three-phase scheme is implemented using PWM Generator 1 (PG1) configured as  and the other two PWM Generators
+A three-phase scheme is implemented using PWM Generator 1 (PG1) configured as Host and the other two PWM Generators
 (PG2 and PG3) configured as Client.
 PG1 is self-triggered, whereas PG2 and PG3 are triggered from PG1’s Start-of-Cycle (SOC).
 Enabling PG1 will start the system in a synchronized fashion.

 Configuration Summary: